Shaptic/Zenderer/README.md

 currently only support for Windows (*gasp*), due to the fact that I use Visual Studio and the Microsoft compiler for 95% of my C++ development.
 Thus, I can't guarantee any sort of cross-platform compatibility.
-But, this is obviously a potential TODO for when everything else has been taken care of.
+But, this is obviously a potential `todo` for when everything else has been taken care of.

 There are various binary dependencies for this engine.
 Luckily, they are all